MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 Rechargeable NiMH batteries give you about 3 to 6 hours of gameplay based on your settings and game selection, and as long as you have more than one set, you can easily charge one set while you play with another set. <A href="https://www.amazon.com/Panasonic-BK-4HCCA8BA-eneloop-Pre-Charged-Rechargeable/dp/B00JHKSL0A/ref=sr_1_1_pp?keywords=eneloop%2BAAA&qid=1690853200&sr=8-1&th=1">Here's a listing for the eneloop pro batteries I use in all of my Game Boys.</a> Other brands of rechargeable batteries I have seen used are Ikea LADDA batteries, and Jugee batteries.

+#### Lithium Ion Batteries

 Lithium-ion batteries (or LiPos) are another option, but I do not fully detail how to use them in this repository.
 You must be knowledgeable enough on your own to utilize them.
 Please review the entire repo for crucial information if you *do* decide to go with a LiPo.

+I have created <a href="https://github.com/MouseBiteLabs/Pocket-Protector-Power-Board">my own LiPo board</a> to fit in the U5 socket, but I really recommend using AAAs.
+It will make the assembly easier and safer.

+Nataliethenerd's <a href="https://www.nataliethenerd.com/product-page/safer-charge-dc">Safer Charge DC</a> board is also compatible with the MGBC.
+Instructions for how to use it is in the Testing and Assembly section.

 ### VI.
 Compatibility with Other Mods